Overview of Kissflow Analytics

 Reporting in Kissflow Analytics

-Reports, such as tabular, charts, and pivots, make it easy to understand and explain data trends, outliers, and patterns.
+Reports, such as tables, charts, and pivots, make it easy to understand and explain data trends, outliers, and patterns.
 These visuals can be combined to tell a broader data story and aid decision-making.
-Analytics reports can be generated over processes, child tables, system tables, datasets, and dataviews to monitor various business activities.
+Analytics reports can be generated based on processes, boards, child tables, system tables, datasets, and dataviews to monitor various business activities.

 Analytics supports the following types of reports:

-- Tabular reports allow you to display raw data in a simple tabular way.
+• Tabular reports allow you to display data in a simple tabular way.
 Using this view, you can generate a spreadsheet-style report containing all of your data.

 Accessing Kissflow Analytics